gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 ![Close up of a modular synthesizer](banner.jpg)

+_I got my OCaml music synthesizer working on Windows.
+Here's all the things that went wrong in the process._

 This post will chronicle my attempt to use OCaml to play generated audio samples on a Windows PC.
 This is part of my work on the [llama synthesizer library](https://github.com/gridbugs/llama/), where I've been rewriting the